What social rights do I have as an asylum seeker in France?

 « 115 » : The 115 is a call centre organised by the emergency social services (Samu social).
 It is made for homeless persons who need an emergency accommodation, or need to be taken in charge by other social services.
 In case of emergency, the 115 may find temporary accommodation for one or more nights to the calling person.

-In most of the regions, people entitled to CMUC have access to reduced price for public transports.
+In most of the regions, people entitled to CSS have access to reduced price for public transports.
 You can get more information from associations in your area, or a social worker, or a ticket office of the place you live in.

 PARIS AREA: “ILE DE FRANCE” :